An all-in-one business management solution for all your business needs!

 Let’s go back a few decades to understand these 3 in detail:

 The Human Resource Information System, or HRIS, emerged in the 80s.
 With its advent, businesses began moving employee records from paper files to digital databases.
-The core purpose was simple: store employee information in one place so it could be retrieved, updated, and reported easily without the need to go through file cabinets.
-An HRIS at this stage was essentially a digital record room.
-It stored personal details, employment history, payroll data, and basic compliance information.
+The core purpose was simple: store employee information in one place so it could be retrieved, updated, and reported easily — without the need to go through file cabinets.
+An HRIS system at this stage was essentially a digital record room.
+It stored personal details, employment history, payroll operations, and basic compliance information.
+In other words, HRIS focuses primarily on data storage and organization, with little automation on top.

 As business operations started to grow more complex and HR tasks began to expand beyond record-keeping, the Human Resource Management System emerged as a solution.
 Many thought that it would replace HRIS, but it didn’t.
 Instead, it was built on top of it.
-The key was workflow automation.
-While HRIS stored data, HRMS acted on it.
+The key addition was workflow automation.
+While HRIS stored data, HRMS systems acted on it.
 Payroll was now calculated within the system.
+HR processes like attendance tracking, leave management, and compliance reporting began to be automated, reducing manual data entry significantly.

 Human Capital Management, or HCM, arrived as organizations began treating their workforce as a strategic asset rather than an administrative function.
 HCM added everything HRMS did not – succession planning, talent acquisition, learning and development, workforce analytics, and long-term workforce planning.
 If HRIS were a filing system and HRMS an operations engine, HCM would become a strategic planning tool.